groundwater-modeling-Spring2020/Course_Materials/README.md

   - matplotlib
   - Pandas

  To check if you have installed these modules you can use the command `pip3 list`.
-Alternatively if you prefer you can install module using [Andaconda] (https://www.anaconda.com/distribution/)
+Alternatively if you prefer you can install module using [Andaconda](https://www.anaconda.com/distribution/)

 3.	**Setup account and install Github**
   - Register for account on GitHub: <https://github.com/>
   - Check if you have GitHub installed and if not install it.
 Directions for both Windows & Mac here: <http://happygitwithr.com/install-git.html>.
-Windows users should follow Option 1 in 7.2.
-Mac users can follow Option 1 in 7.3 if comfortable, otherwise follow Option 2.
-If you are a windows user make sure you also install [GitBash] (https://www.atlassian.com/git/tutorials/git-bash) as is noted in the instructions.
+Windows users should follow Option 1 in 6.2.
+Mac users can follow Option 1 in 6.3 if comfortable, otherwise follow Option 2.
+If you are a windows user make sure you also install [GitBash](https://www.atlassian.com/git/tutorials/git-bash) as is noted in the instructions.
   - Setup options in Git.
 In you have a Mac, you can go to the terminal if you have a Mac (Applications -> Utilities -> Terminal) as shown above.
 If you have a Windows, open Git BASH, which you should have downloaded in step 3.
 You will need to  setup you username:  <https://help.github.com/en/github/using-git/setting-your-username-in-git> and your email: <https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address>
   - Generate a SSH key so you don’t need to enter your password every time you interact with GitHub.
 Instructions for this can be found here: <https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account>.